tynemouthsoftware/minstrel-4th-roms/4K BASIC/README.md

 Keyboard is remapped for the changes to the middle 8 keys, some games may use their own scanning routines.

 Many flicker-free games should work, although some may cause a click, see the part 3 post above for a small changes necessary to stop that.

+The original ROM is 4K, the new display code as been added in the space after that to make an 8K ROM.

+It should be padded out to 16K if building a Minstrel 4th ROM set.